Godot04/CPP06/README.md

 ## About

 This repository contains exercises for Module 06, focusing on type casting mechanisms in C++ (C++98 style).
-Each exercise explores different casting operators and their appropriate use cases, helping you understand when and why to use each cast type in real-world scenarios.
+Each exercise explores different casting operators and their appropriate use cases, helping to understand when and why to use each cast type in real-world scenarios.

 ## Project Goals